FilecoinFoundationWeb/filecoin-foundation/src/content/blog/case-study-seal-storage-making-web3-accessible-for-all-through-ecosystem-leadership-and-the-filecoin-network-1.md

 - **Open market:** On the Filecoin network, file storage and retrieval deals are negotiated in open markets.
 By lowering the barriers to entry, Filecoin enables a thriving ecosystem of many independent storage providers.
 - **Competitive prices:** Prices for storage and retrieval are determined by supply and demand, not corporate pricing departments.
 The Filecoin network makes reliable storage available at hyper-competitive prices.

-**The Seal Storage team**
+## The Seal Storage Team

 Seal is an established leader in the ecosystem.
 The team is made up of enterprise data experts from Seagate, Oracle, and Cisco, and the company has established itself as a top storage provider in North America, with more than 20PB of capacity across the U.S. and Canada, with more on the way.

-**CEO and Co-Founder —** [**Michael Horowitz**](https://www.linkedin.com/in/michael-horowitz-870aa036/) **—** a seasoned financial and capital markets professional.
+**CEO and Co-Founder —** [Michael Horowitz](https://www.linkedin.com/in/michael-horowitz-870aa036/) — a seasoned financial and capital markets professional.
 He previously held principal portfolio management and advisory roles with a $100mm family office venture debt fund.
 Michael also held senior executive positions within the capital markets groups of both the Canadian Imperial Bank of Commerce (CIBC) and the Bank of Montreal (BMO).

-**CIO and Co-Founder —** [**Andrew McFarlane**](https://www.linkedin.com/in/mcfarlaneandrew/) **—** bringing more than four years of blockchain engineering and business experience, Andrew is deep in the crypto space having launched node infrastructure and invested in 20+ cryptonetworks.
+**CIO and Co-Founder —** [Andrew McFarlane](https://www.linkedin.com/in/mcfarlaneandrew/) — bringing more than four years of blockchain engineering and business experience, Andrew is deep in the crypto space having launched node infrastructure and invested in 20+ cryptonetworks.
 Andrew specialized in cybersecurity at Deloitte, and built network infrastructure for video streaming at Canada’s largest telecom.
 Andrew holds a bachelor’s degree in Computer Engineering and an MBA from The University of Toronto.

-**COO and Co-Founder —** [**Alex Altman**](https://www.linkedin.com/in/alex-altman-1b9499134/)— an established leader in the Canadian crypto space, with 5+ years of experience as an investor, consultant and financial manager.
+**COO and Co-Founder —** [Alex Altman](https://www.linkedin.com/in/alex-altman-1b9499134/) — an established leader in the Canadian crypto space, with 5+ years of experience as an investor, consultant and financial manager.
 Alex began his career working in private equity where he was directly involved with the diligence and underwriting of investment opportunities primarily in the real-estate space.

-**CTO —** [**Jacques Swanepoel**](https://www.linkedin.com/in/jacques-swanepoel/)— bringing 30 years of experience as a chief technology officer, entrepreneur and software engineer, Jacques is an expert in virtualization, disaster recovery planning, designing and managing multi-cloud solutions.
+**CTO —** [Jacques Swanepoel](https://www.linkedin.com/in/jacques-swanepoel/) — bringing 30 years of experience as a chief technology officer, entrepreneur and software engineer, Jacques is an expert in virtualization, disaster recovery planning, designing and managing multi-cloud solutions.
 He has in-depth knowledge of a vast range of networking and storage systems, including distributed systems.

-**Seal’s success to date**
+## Seal’s Success to Date

 Seal Storage now stores data for organizations and companies including [UC Berkeley](https://www.newswire.ca/news-releases/uc-berkeley-engages-seal-storage-web3-technology-to-advance-innovative-neutrino-physics-research-883282087.html), [Starling Lab,](https://www.starlinglab.org/) and [Casper Network](https://casperlabs.io/) — all of which were in need of verifiable, secure storage for various types of data.